If you’re considering taking a cruise you may have heard the term Promenade Deck used.

 Promenade Deck design is constantly changing and I have cruised on ships with a variety of Promenade Decks.

 What is a Promenade Deck on a Cruise Ship?

-It is traditional for cruise ship promenade decks to extend fully around the ship however many modern cruise ships don’t have this feature.
+It is traditional for cruise ship Promenade Decks to extend fully around the ship – however many modern cruise ships no longer have this design feature.

 Where Does The Name Promenade Deck Come From?

 Many people believe that the term Promenade Deck came from the Swedish word promenaddäck which means walking deck – but this is unconfirmed.